Ancient Vessels

 Cockpit

 No other boat embraces the elegance of the mahogany runabouts like the Chris-Craft Triple Cockpit Barrel Back.
-A gorgeous boat in every way, it's sleek styling and flowing lines are ever present in this 1930's beauty.
-Only 73 ever built by Chris Craft.
+It's sleek styling and flowing lines are ever present in this 1930's beauty.
+Only 73 ever built.

 Click for more info